makkus/freckles/README.rst

              meta:
                become: yes

     This ensures that a folder called ``.backups`` exists in your home directory, that a file ``/tmp/testfile`` exists, and that that file contains a line with a certain content, and also installs docker (using the `mongrelion.docker <https://galaxy.ansible.com/mongrelion/docker/>`_ role).
 And yes, I know, I have to think of an example that makes a bit more sense.
+Here's how you'd run the *frecklecutable*:

     .. code-block:: console